ilhams16/Hello-World/README.md

-Hello

-I'm Ilham Setyawan from Sebelas Maret University
-This is my little project
+This is my first project using Beautifulsoup.
+Website used by the largest collection of journals in Indonesia.